isamu-takagi/autoware.universe/system/diagnostic_graph_aggregator/doc/format/unit/diag.md

 # Diag

-The `diag` object is a node that refers to a specific status within the source diagnostics.
+The `diag` object is a unit that refers to a specific status within the source diagnostics.

 ## Format